clamsproject/aapb-brandeis-datahousing/README.md

 ### Server API

-There are API routes for (1) searching the assets (typically videos, audio streams and transcripts), (2) uploading MMIF files and (3) downloading MMIF files.
+There are API routes for (1) searching the assets (typically videos, audio streams and transcripts), (2) uploading MMIF files, (3) downloading MMIF files, and (4) retrieving MMIF storage analytics.

 **Searching assets**